 - Involvement at the organizational level

 Furthermore, employees who don’t feel recognized are twice as likely to quit within a year.
 Twenty-nine percent of departing employees cite recognition specifically as a key reason they quit.
-Turnover costs add up quickly: lost knowledge, lower productivity, overworked remaining staff, recruitment and training… it can cost you twice the salary of each employee who leaves.
+Turnover costs add up quickly: lost knowledge, lower productivity, overworked remaining staff, recruitment and training.
+Turnover can cost you twice the salary of each employee who leaves.

 HR usually administers recognition programs, while the budget can be department-specific, centralized, or both.
 Most organizations (42 percent of those surveyed by WorldatWork in 2015) budget 0.3 percent or less of payroll toward recognition.
 Bersin by Deloitte reported spending was closer to one percent in 2012.